akashsharma99/days-of-code/README.md

-# geeksforgeekspractise
+# days of code

-This repo contains solutions to the practise problems I solve on GeeksForGeeks website.
+This repo contains solutions to the problems I solve for practise everyday.
+I will try to solve atleast one problem everyday.